syedwaseemjan/syedwaseemjan.github.io/_posts/2023-06-11-bringing-structure-to-repos.md

 Before implementing these guidelines, our team faced several challenges:

 - **No Standard Process**: Some developers pushed changes without PRs, and even when PRs were created, there was no consistency.
 Many PRs lacked descriptions of the problem, how to test the solution, and reasoning behind the changes.
 - **Limited Collaboration**: Without a clear process, changes were often made in isolation.
-Other developers were left in the dark regarding recent modifications, impacting both project visibility and collaboration.
+Other developers were left in the dark regarding recent modifications, impacting project visibility.
 - **Quality Control Issues**: The absence of structured reviews led to frequent issues with code quality.
 Without a second set of eyes, bugs and stylistic inconsistencies were harder to catch, resulting in more work later to clean up issues.

-To address these issues, I developed a set of PR guidelines that would instill a culture of transparency, consistency, and collaboration within our team.
+To address these issues, I developed a set of PR guidelines that would instill a culture of transparency and consistency within our team.

 ### 2. **Creating a Clear, Visual PR Workflow**